daves-studio/worms-armageddon-gog-docker/README.md

 ## Run
 Run `./run.sh`

+## To Use Hosting Proxy
+Go to settings and Turn on WormKit Modules and also Community Server List.
+(Bug in UI means only first option will be changed).
+Reload WA.

 ## Known Issues

 - No Sound on Linux (not sure why).
 - No Sound on Mac (Not supported by docker-wine)